apache/royale-docs/features/mxml.md

 ## What goes where ##

 The more complex the application is, the more things the main MXML file needs to be able to support and do.
 Typically, a developer organizes the file so it is easy to locate things in it.
 Some elements must be inside certain tags, and for others you have a lot of flexibility.
-However, if you are working in a team, it is good to have an agreement about what goes where so nobody wastes time or adds in code that already exists somewhere else in the file.
+However, if you are working in a team, it is good to have an agreement about what goes where so nobody wastes time or tries to add code that already exists somewhere else in the file.

 ### What your file _must_ have ###